 By Megan Hanson

-With the recent opening of our newest Salt Lake City depot, there’s never been a better time for a Salt Lake City to Denver road trip.
+With the recent opening of our newest Salt Lake City camper van rental site, there’s never been a better time for a Salt Lake City to Denver road trip.
 A quick Google Maps search provides three main options, here are just some of the highlights of each!

 Start Heading West on Interstate 80